jordbick/jordbick/README.md

 A former Junior Doctor turned programmer.

-Pronouns: he/him
+Pronouns: he/him <br>
-Currently working on: a budgeting app using object-oriented python.
+Currently working on: a budgeting app using object-oriented python. <br>
 Currently studying: at QA Academy's DFE Software Development bootcamp, sepcialising in Java and Python.

 ---